 cards back into inventory

-As mentioned earlier, Management Suite can provision physical devices, such as smart cards, tokens or building access badges.
+As mentioned earlier, Hitachi ID Suite can provision physical devices, such as smart cards, tokens or building access badges.
 This includes managing physical inventories of devices by serial number and location, notifying people responsible for managing those inventories that they should deliver or collect individual devices, activating new devices, deactivating returned devices, etc.